 My name is Peyman “Toby” Torabi and I’m a Game & Software Engineering student at BTH.
-The things I enjoy primarily are graphics rendering using APIs such as OpenGL, GPGPU, and game development using engines such as Unreal Engine 4.
-I am also quite decent with 3D Packages such as Maya and Houdini.
+The things I enjoy primarily are rendering, GPGPU, and game development using engines such as Unreal Engine 4.
+I also like to create stuff with Houdini and similar 3D packages.

 On this page you can see a selection of various projects that I have either made on my own or been a part of.
-At the very bottom is a list of my skills as well.
+There is a list of my skills further down on the page as well.
 You can reach me at the contact page and I’ll get back to you as soon as possible.

 Bunker Buddies: (BOSS Jam 2017 entry)

 Our entry for BOSS Jam 2017 at BTH.
 The theme was “Emergency?” and we had one weekend to complete the game.
 We used Unity and VR for the game, both of which I had never properly used before this jam.
 The game even features a FMV tutorial starring none other than yours truly.
 We managed to get first place!
-(Granted there were only three teams but still!)
 The game allows two players to cooperate in VR, managing a nuclear launch facility.
 The players must determine the authenticity of the orders that they receive from the printer and act accordingly.

 Me and my friend’s current hobby project.
 Not much to show yet but it is a first person dungeon crawler with a focus on melee combat where even the environment can be utilized to fight your adversaries, and a unique class system that will hopefully set it apart.
 Like the majority of projects that I’m involved in, this one also uses Unreal Engine 4.